OSSEC Guide¶

 This alert is common but if you see them for sustained periods of time (several times a day), please contact us at the SecureDrop Support Portal or at securedrop@freedom.press for help.

-SecureDrop also runs automatic checks for submission data integrity problems.
-For example, secure deletion of large submissions could potentially be interrupted, resulting in an alert recommending steps to clean them up.
+SecureDrop runs automatic checks for submission data integrity problems.
+For example, secure deletion of large submissions could potentially be interrupted:

-In addition, SecureDrop performs a daily configuration check to ensure that the iptables rules configured on the Application and Monitor Server match the expected configuration.
+In addition, SecureDrop performs a small set of daily configuration checks to ensure that the iptables rules configured on the Application and Monitor Server match the expected configuration.
 If they do not, you may receive a level 12 alert like the following:

 Received From: (app) 10.20.2.2->/var/ossec/checksdconfig.py